Terraflock·Entropis·Ntrop·Xentrop

 PURPOSE

-Validates the full language pathway through biologically-mapped language regions.
+Validates language processing through the controlled benchmark protocol.
 This is NOT regex or pattern matching — it's neural language processing with emergent semantic representation.

 MARKERS (8)